 Natural language processing (NLP) and large language models (LLMs) have advanced our ability to process and interact with information at a massive scale, and shed light into our society.
 In this seminar, we discuss topics such as: techniques that align LLMs to human values; implicit biases of LLMs; the application of NLP to understand emotions and social discourse; the ethical implications of large-scale models; and evaluation.

 Graduate standing.
-Prior coursework in Computational Linguistics/Natural Language Processing/Machine Learning/a related field in AI, or instructor consent.
+Prior coursework or research in Computational Linguistics/Natural Language Processing/Machine Learning/a related field in AI.
+Or instructor consent.

 There will be no textbook for this seminar; reading material will consists of technical papers discussed in each meeting.

 All extensions will be negotiated on a case-by-case basis.
 You must talk to the instructor before the deadline in question.
 If you did not obtain a permission on extension, then by default, 10 points (out of 100) will be deducted for lateness, plus an additional 5 point for every 24-hour period beyond 2 that the assignment is late.

 The University of Texas at Austin provides upon request appropriate academic accommodations for qualified students with disabilities.
 Please contact the Division of Diversity and Community Engagement, Services for Students with Disabilities.